 How is chocolate made?

-To start with, the cacao beans are removed from their pod and fermented before being dried.
-The beans are then roasted and then cracked to remove the unwanted shells.
+To make chocolate, beans are removed from the pod of the theobroma cacao fruit and fermented before being dried.
+The beans are then roasted and cracked to remove the unwanted shells.
 What remains are cocoa nibs which can be ground into cocoa butter.
 Sugar and other ingredients are added before finally being tempered into the final product.

 Is chocolate okay to eat once it’s turned white?

 The white dusty coating that occasionally develops on chocolate is called bloom and is considered harmless.
-The bloom is the result of ineffective tempering or chocolate that’s been stored in very warm or humid conditions.
+Bloom is the result of ineffective tempering or chocolate that’s been stored in warm or humid conditions.

 How can I fix lumpy melted chocolate?

-Water and melting chocolate are a bad combination.
-Even a few drops of water can cause the chocolate to seize and turn lumpy.
-To get rid of the lumps either add more chocolate to dilute the water or add cream which will also help remove the lumps.
+A few drops of water can cause chocolate to seize and turn lumpy.
+To get rid of the lumps either add more chocolate to dilute the water or, if possible, add cream which will also help remove the lumps.

 Where does chocolate come from?

-The cacao producing giants supply to large companies like Nestle and Mars who then blend the beans from different regions.
-There are various reason for this blending including efficient sourcing and flavor consistency.
+The cacao-producing giants supply to large companies like Nestle and Mars who then blend the beans from different regions.
+There are various reasons for blending including efficient sourcing and flavor consistency.

-Couverture reigns supreme if you want to temper chocolate that looks shiny and snaps when broken.
-A quality Belgian Dark Semisweet will cost a little more than your everyday chocolate at the supermarket but it is worth the investment.
+Couverture is the ideal option for tempering chocolate that looks shiny and snaps when broken.
+A quality Belgian Dark Semisweet will cost a little more than everyday chocolate at the supermarket but it will provide a better final product.

-For quick melting chocolate that’s smooth flowing and delicious, your best bet is Wilton Chocolate Pro.
-Perfect for cookies, desserts, dipped strawberries and even chocolate fountains.
+To quickly melt chocolate that is smooth-flowing, your best bet is Wilton Chocolate Pro.
+It is perfect for cookies, desserts, dipped strawberries, and even chocolate fountains.

-For quality milk chocolate that everyone loves you can’t beat Lindt Milk Chocolate.
-Smooth, creamy chocolate that’s totally delicious.
-Try caramel with sea salt or milk hazelnut if you’re looking for something more.
+For quality milk chocolate that everyone loves try Lindt Milk Chocolate.
+Smooth, creamy chocolate that’s delicious.
+Try caramel with sea salt or milk hazelnut for a break from plain chocolate.

-The beauty of chocolate is that it comes in such a wide range of types that there’s a flavor for everyone.
-Kids tend to gravitate towards white or milk chocolate because it isn’t too bitter.
-As we age and our taste buds mature, dark chocolate that was previously unthinkable gains appeal.
+Chocolate products come in a wide range of varieties which each have a vastly different flavor.
+Kids tend to gravitate towards white or milk chocolate bars because they aren’t as bitter.
+With age, people’s taste buds mature, and dark chocolate gains appeal.

 Cuisinevault.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.